itsToggle/plex_debrid/README.md

 >  1. Run the script!
 >  2. The script will guide you through the initial setup and the next steps.
 When setting up plex_debrid, you will be prompted to choose the 3 main services that this script connects:
 >  3. Pick and setup at least one **content service** which plex_debrid should monitor for new content
 >  4. Pick and setup a **library service**, which plex_debrid will use to determine your current media collection.
+If you intend to run a plex server, choose plex.
 >  5. Pick and setup at least one **debrid service**, which plex_debrid will use to download content.
 >  3. You're done!
 >  4. Choose option '1' to run the download automation.
 Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
->  5. If you want the main menu to show when starting the script (for an auto-run setup), navigate to "/Settings/UI Settings/show menu on startup" and set the value to "false".
+>  5. If you dont want the main menu to show when starting the script (for an auto-run setup), navigate to "/Settings/UI Settings/show menu on startup" and set the value to "false".
 >  6. Read the rest of the README!
 >
 ></details>